sireum/v3/readme.md

 Run: `bin/sbt-launch.sh test`

-(If this is your first time running the script, it will first download Zulu JDK 8, Node.js, and Sbt and install them under the `platform` directory.)
+(If this is your first time running the script, it first downloads Zulu JDK 8, Node.js, and Sbt, and then it installs them under the `platform` directory.)

 **Warning:** If you use Gradle on other projects, your Ivy2 cache might get corrupted.
 In such case, Sbt will complain about unresolved dependencies, e.g.: